edwardzjl/friendly-id/PERFORMANCE.md

 # Performance Benchmark Results

-This document shows the performance trade-offs of FriendlyUUID, focusing on the two key aspects: CPU overhead vs I/O efficiency.
+This document shows the performance trade-offs of FriendlyID, focusing on the two key aspects: CPU overhead vs I/O efficiency.

 ## Running the Benchmark